Why GSE reform might look different in a second Trump term

 There are mixed opinions within the lending community as to whether or how GSE reform's completion would or could be to mortgage companies' advantage, and that plays into why an administration may move slowly on it, at least initially.

-Releasing Fannie and Freddie is not necessarily going to sway voters, Seiberg said
+A promise to release Fannie and Freddie is not necessarily going to sway voters, Seiberg said.

-"You are, however, going to lose an election if somehow or other you mess up the housing finance system by freeing Fannie and Freddie," he added.
+"You are, however, going to lose an election if somehow or other you mess up the housing finance system by freeing Fannie and Freddie," he added, indicating that a poor follow-though could jeopardize a party's standing in future political contests.

 For reprint and licensing requests for this article, click here.